solarisDigitalAssets/docs/docs/API_Guide.md

-# solarisBank Digital Assets Platform API Guide
+# solaris Digital Assets Platform API Guide

 An API platform that provides a managed custody solution for storing digital assets.